josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Click **Recalibrate** button

-**<-----------Recalibration will take a moment.
-We recommend you wait a couple of minutes then refresh.----------->**
+**<----------Recalibration will take a moment.
+We recommend you wait a couple of minutes then refresh.---------->**

 * Under **Model Registry** click the **Default** checkbox for the newest model package (named "model-v3" if you followed our instruction)